clelidm/GenBinDat_wCorr/README.md

  ==> don’t use exactly `0` or `1`
 Pearson correlation coefficient exactly equal to `-1` or `1` are also not reproducible

+### Available functions for generating data with a given matrix of Moments, covariance, or correlations:

+### Available functions for generating data with same firing rate and correlation structure than an input dataset: